StydeNet/seeder/README.md

 To install through Composer:

-1. Add the follwing instruction to the "require" object in your composer.json: `"styde/seeder": "dev-master"` or execute `composer require styde/seeder` on your console.
+1. Add the following instruction to the "require" object in your composer.json: `"styde/seeder": "dev-master"` or execute `composer require styde/seeder` on your console.

 2. Execute `composer update` in the console